Travel Blogging Tips

 Yet I was passionate about becoming a professional travel blogger and knew eventually this would be perfect.
 I’d just have to grow into my new name!

-2: Choose Hosting For Your Blog
+2. Set Up Hosting For Your Blog

 What the heck is hosting?
 It’s not as confusing as it sounds.
 Most websites need to “rent” space on the internet.
 A place to store all your blog’s data, files, and photos so that people around the world can easily access it when they type in your domain name.